hornjbl/product-preview-card-component-main/README.md

 -   Every HTML page should have one (and ONLY one) `<h1>` element.
 -   Every HTML page should have a `<main>` element.
--   When starting an HTML page, always start with some sort of reset in the css (see [Standard HTML Reset](#standard-html-reset))
+-   When starting an HTML page, always start with some sort of reset in the css (see [Standard HTML Reset](#standard-html-reset)).
+-   The [standard HTML reset](#standard-html-reset) also takes care of non-responsive images when changing display sizes.
 -   The `<article>` element is used whenever something can be a "standalone" piece of content.
 In other words, this whole piece can be taken out of this project and put into a whole other site.
 -   Dev tools has a mode that allows you to see the site in different sizes, including presets for various devices. (ctrl+shift+m)